Humphry Repton, the last great landscape designer of the Georgian era, advised on some 400 schemes across a 27 year career.

 During Repton’s lifetime the choice of garden plants grew exponentially with new introductions from around the world.
 Ideas about planting schemes moved on from showcasing individual specimens to massing plants and shrubs for their colours and textures that herald our own gardens today.

-We’ve just issued a new short report on choosing plants for those restoring gardens from this late Georgian period.
+Here is a Historic England report on choosing plants for those restoring gardens from this late Georgian period.

 He developed a unique form of illustrating his ideas through before and after views, painting the existing scenery on folded flaps of paper which then could be lifted to reveal the proposed designs underneath.